 The CEO Training and Certification Program has been moved to the Office of the State Fire Marshal.
 To contact via e-mail, click on a staff name below.

-Richard McCarthy, Office of the State Fire Marshal
+Richard McCarthy, Maine Office of State Fire Marshal

 Phone: (207) 626-3886